 If it were not for the many hours spent with my nose tucked deep in books in the downstairs library in our apartment, my life would not be the same today.

 Life would similarly not have been the same had my mum not let me ‘read’ our world atlas so many times, that its spine became battered and bruised, every page fell out as if Boudica herself had rampaged through them.

-Years later and by now living in Ireland, books continued to be my backbone and often saved me from emotional distress before or after surgeries, diagnoses and retiring from work.
+Years later and by now living in Ireland, books continue to be my backbone and have often saved me from emotional distress before or after surgeries, diagnoses and retiring from work.
 Some were a hard rock to hold on to while trying to stand firm against unwanted medical test results that would change the course of my life.
-Some were a ‘do not disturb’ sign while others the perfect antidote to something called ‘uncertain days’.
+Some were a ‘do not disturb’ sign while others became the perfect antidote to something called ‘uncertain days’.

 “I cannot sleep unless I am surrounded by books.”